 Information on attendance and punctuality

-You may recall that the Department for Education (DfE) introduced changes to the law regarding parents taking their children out of school during term time last year.
-It is illegal for headteachers to grant any leave of absence during term time unless in exceptional circumstances.
+The Department for Education (DfE) introduced changes to the law regarding parents taking their children out of school during term time.
+It is illegal for Headteachers to grant any leave of absence during term time unless in exceptional circumstances.